A home inspection is generally considered valid for 3 months — sometimes less, depending on circumstances.[1]

 Do I really need a home inspection?

 In most cases, it's smart to get a home inspection.
 It protects you from unwittingly buying a home with serious, hidden problems.
-Experts strongly advise against skipping the inspection unless you have no choice.
+Experts strongly advise against skipping the inspection.

 “A home inspection gives the buyer the information they need to make an informed decision,” says Ralph Hassard, a home inspector based in New York City.
 “Without it, they neglect a major part of their due diligence.”